tylerwatt12/sdrtrunk-vce/README.md

 - This does not change the actual rotating control-channel list.
 The `Control (MHz)` entries are still the frequencies used for control-channel acquisition and rotation; the envelope is only a tuner-centering hint.
 - More generally, the polyphase center-frequency allocator now prefers midpoint-aligned valid centers instead of the first low-edge fit.
-That produces more sensible passband placement for ordinary multi-channel uses too, such asclustered NBFM channels on a 500kHz tuner span.
+That produces more sensible passband placement for ordinary multi-channel uses too, such as clustered NBFM channels on a 500kHz tuner span.
 - The main window now persists its position and split-pane state across restarts, so the working layout comes back as you left it.